pc2/CustoNN2/Performance_Model/GoogleNet_Inception_report.md

-Estimated Result from synthesized kernels on FPGA
+Estimated Result from synthesized kernels on FPGA using Global Memory

 |              |                  |              |           |                 |           |                     |          |
 |--------------|------------------|--------------|-----------|-----------------|-----------|---------------------|----------|